mohitkrs848/Angular.CSharp.Training/Angular.CSharp.Training/ReadMe.txt

 issues:
 1. Dynamic filtering based on Department and designation
-2. MAnagerID not becoming null if we change the designation
+2. ManagerID not becoming null if we change the designation
 3. ProjectID is coming in the table despite of filling the ProjectName